cosmos/cosmos-sdk/docs/architecture/adr-047-extend-upgrade-plan.md

     1. If the `checksum` field has a value and the `url` also has a `checksum` query parameter, the two values MUST be equal.
     1. The `url` MUST return either a file or an archive containing either `bin/{DAEMON_NAME}` or `{DAEMON_NAME}`.
     1. If a `checksum` is provided (in the field or as a query param), the checksum of the result of the `url` MUST equal the provided checksum.

+Downloading of an `Artifact` will happen the same way that URLs from `info` are currently downloaded.

 ### Cosmovisor Updates